ARTIST STATEMENT

 My work explores embodiment and the subconscious, illustrating and writing through somatic awareness and intuition.
 I am guided by an interest in the nature of self — in origin, becoming, collapse, and rebirth.

 My illustrations consist of hand-rendered line work with black ink on paper.
-Select illustrations undergo scanning, compositing, and digital manipulation as subtle interventions that shift narrative and mood.
+Select illustrations undergo subtle interventions through scanning, compositing, and digital manipulation.
 They are made in similar rhythm to my poetry, emerging initially as intuitive, thick strokes framing the subject(s), then woven together through precise “needlework.”
-Each line, word, shape, and subject is influenced by the sound of the space I am working in, whether it’s jazz amidst an otherwise silent room, loud chatter of people in a café, or wind brushing tree leaves in a park.
+Each line, word, shape, and subject is influenced by various stimuli in the space I am working in, be it the shape of a jazz tune, the gait of passersby, or the bulges of a nearby tree trunk.

 “Thick strokes” that frame my work: